rku/arduino-tsiclib/README.md

 TSIC digital temperature sensors like 206, 305 or similar.
 It is mostly a cleanup of Rolf W.'s code available at [1] (which is based on code from [2]).
-However, it also comes with useful improvements like not dropping precision when returning measured temperatures (which the original code does).
+However, it also comes with useful improvements like not dropping precision when returning measured temperatures (like the original code does).

 # How to use it?